kangaroo-os/kangaroo-chrome-ext/README.md

 Project was never released for public use.
+Since my startup has pivoted, we are releasing what we were working on before.
 # Kangaroo cloud-based desktop's accompanying chrome extension

 This extension works in conjuction with kangaroo-os/kangaroo.

+## Purpose
+The purpose of this chrome extension was to make using cloud storage easier.
+For example, this extension allows you to upload files stored from your Kangaroo Desktop to any place that asks for files.
+Together with Kangaroo Desktop, you'd be able to organize or share files and links all together in a single easy to access location.

 ## Key Features
 - Upload files to the internet from your Kangaroo Desktop.